godspeedsystems/gs-documentation/docs/saarthi/advanced-usage/available-tools/ask-followup-question.md

    - Maintains state consistency regardless of message chunking
 8. **Response Processing**: System wraps the response in `<answer>` tags and preserves images
 9. **Context Integration**: Response is added to the conversation history
-10. **Task Continuation**: Roo proceeds with the task using the new information
+10. **Task Continuation**: Saarthi proceeds with the task using the new information

 ## Examples When Used

-- When developing a web application, Roo might ask about preferred styling frameworks (Bootstrap, Tailwind, custom CSS)
+- When developing a web application, Saarthi might ask about preferred styling frameworks (Bootstrap, Tailwind, custom CSS)
-- When creating an API, Roo might ask about authentication methods (JWT, OAuth, API keys)
+- When creating an API, Saarthi might ask about authentication methods (JWT, OAuth, API keys)
-- When refactoring code, Roo might ask about prioritizing performance vs. readability
+- When refactoring code, Saarthi might ask about prioritizing performance vs. readability
-- When setting up a database, Roo might ask about specific schema design preferences
+- When setting up a database, Saarthi might ask about specific schema design preferences
-- When creating a custom feature, Roo might ask about specific behavior expectations
+- When creating a custom feature, Saarthi might ask about specific behavior expectations
-- When troubleshooting errors, Roo might ask about specific environment details
+- When troubleshooting errors, Saarthi might ask about specific environment details

 ## Response Format